copper-leaf/ballast/docs/src/orchid/resources/wiki/modules/ballast-firebase.md

 While Crashlytics takes an opt-out approach to logging Inputs, Analytics is entirely opt-in.
 Most Inputs in your app probably aren't necessary to track, what you're mostly interested in is conversions.
-The `FirebaseAnalyticsInterceptor` will only track Inputs that are annotated with `FirebaseAnalyticsInterceptor.TrackInput`, and ignore the rest.
+The `FirebaseAnalyticsInterceptor` will only track Inputs that are annotated with `FirebaseAnalyticsTrackInput`, and ignore the rest.
 Each Input will be logged using its `.toString()` value, so be sure to override `.toString()` for any inputs you want tracked to remove any sensitive info from them.

 ## Installation